Australia and Olympic Taekwondo

 In 2000, Australia’s Daniel Trenton also won silver in the heavyweight class.
 At Athens 2004, Trenton and Carlo Massimino both reached the quarterfinals.

-Fiancés Safwan Khalil and Carmen Marton represented Australia admirably at the London 2012 Games as they both finished agonisingly close to a medal in fourth position.
+Fiancés Safwan Khalil and Carmen Marton represented Australia admirably at the London 2012 Games as they both finished in the top five, agonisingly close to a medal.
 Seeded eighth in the 58kg division.
 Khalil lost to the eventual gold medallist in the semifinals before losing to Russia’s Alexey Denisenko in the fight for bronze.
 Fighting in the 67kg division, Marton lost her semifinal against Turkey’s Nur Tatar before missing out on bronze after going down to Helena Fromm of Germany.

 Taekwondo was a demonstration sport at Seoul 1988 and Barcelona 1992.
 The sport achieved full Olympic status, together with triathlon at Sydney 2000.
 Taekwondo literally means “the way of hand and foot” or, more specifically, “the way of kicking and punching”.